GREMLINS IN THE COMPUTER: Identifying and Replacing Limiting Beliefs in Young Players (Eng/Thai)

 We also introduced — briefly — the concept of Gremlins: the unhelpful programmes that fire when the Chimp activates and the Computer goes looking for a response.
 We placed them in contrast with Autopilots, the well-installed programmes that allow a player to reset, adapt, and continue competing.

 Part 4 is where we go much deeper.
 Because Gremlins are not abstract.
 They have specific origins, specific triggers, and specific language attached to them.
 They were built — piece by piece, message by message, experience by experience — by the people and environments closest to the player.
-And that is a deeply uncomfortable fact that both parents and coaches need to sit with before anything productive can happen.
+And that is a deeply uncomfortable fact that both parents and coaches must acknowledge before anything productive can happen.
+"The Gremlin was never chosen.
+But it was always installed by someone."

 What a Gremlin Actually Is